starlightrobotics/arcane-manual/character-cards.md

-# Creating a high queality Character Card
+# Creating a high quality Character Card

 Character Card is something, that discribes the character or a personality of your AI (chatbot).